-Recall that all MathML elements, including tokens, accept classtyleand idattributes for compatibility with style sheet mechanisms, as described in section 2.3.4.
-In principle, the font properties controlled by the attributes listed above might be better handled using style sheets.
-When style sheet support becomes available for XML, future revisions of MathML will likely revisit the issue of font control.
+Recall that all MathML elements, including tokens, accept classstyleand idattributes for compatibility with style sheet mechanisms, as described in section 2.3.4.
+In general, the font properties controlled by the attributes listed above are better handled using CSS or XSL style sheets depending on the context.